BayliSade/WeatherApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## About this App

 This app is a simple weather app made with React and bootstrap.
-You simple enter in the location of your choosing to find the tempature as well as some other statistics of that area for the day.
+You simply enter in the location of your choosing to find the tempature as well as some other statistics of that area for the day.

 ## Available Scripts